SteeltoeOSS/Documentation/api/v4/tracing/index.md

 To instrument requests coming into the application through ASP.NET Core, start by adding a reference to the `OpenTelemetry.Instrumentation.AspNetCore` NuGet package.

-Next, add the instrumentation to the `TracerProviderBuilder`:
+Next, add the instrumentation to the `TracerProviderBuilder` by updating the existing call from above to:

 ```csharp
 builder.Services.AddOpenTelemetry().WithTracing(tracerProviderBuilder => tracerProviderBuilder.AddAspNetCoreInstrumentation());